40 Adaptive Outdoor Games and Activities for Special Needs Kids

 Today really reiterated to me that I need to get back to the outdoors and get my kids outside.
-I had my son at the eye doctor and she is an expert in her field (at a local children’s hospital).
+I had my son at the eye doctor and she is an expert in her field.

 Think about that!
 Parents are actually allowing kids to do permanent damage to their eyes by playing too many video games.